0xAX/linux-insides/SyncPrim/sync-3.md

 }
 ```

-In the previous pice of code we set `waiter.up` to `false`.
+In the previous piece of code we set `waiter.up` to `false`.
 So, a task will spin in this loop while `up` will not be set to `true`.
 This loop starts from the check that the current task is in the `pending` state or in other words flags of this task contains `TASK_INTERRUPTIBLE` or `TASK_WAKEKILL` flag.
 As I already wrote above a task may be interrupted by [signal](https://en.wikipedia.org/wiki/Unix_signal) during wait of ability to acquire a lock.
 The `signal_pending_state` function is defined in the [include/linux/sched.h](https://github.com/torvalds/linux/blob/master/include/linux/sched.h) source code file and looks:

 ```C
 static inline int signal_pending_state(long state, struct task_struct *p)